Peggy Olson: At Sterling Cooper Draper Pryce (SCDP)

 In the fourth season (1964–65), Peggy perseveres as a trusted member of the SCDP creative staff, despite lingering resentment and patronizing behavior from most of the men she works with.
 Her affair with Duck has ended and she dates a young, weak-willed man named Mark (Blake Bashoff) but they break up when she chooses to work late instead of coming to a birthday dinner with her family he has planned.
 Peggy then meets political journalist Abe Drexler (Charlie Hofheimer) through her new friend Joyce Ramsay (Zosia Mamet), a photo editor for Life magazine.
 Peggy is initially repelled by Abe's criticisms of advertising and his dismissal of her struggles as a professional woman, but a romance develops between them.

-When Lucky Strike, SCDP's biggest client, ends their relationship with the firm, Peggy is responsible for essentially saving the company by signing Topaz Pantyhose, breaking a long streak of clients either leaving SCDP or refusing to sign with them.
+When Lucky Strike, SCDP's biggest client, ends their relationship with the firm, Peggy is responsible, essentially, for saving the company by signing Topaz Pantyhose.
+This breaks a long streak of clients either leaving SCDP, or refusing to sign with them.

 In season five, Peggy is given more responsibility, but her relationship with Don is strained as his new marriage to Megan causes him to neglect his work.
 She fails repeatedly to please Heinz Baked Beans's executive, and is finally removed from the account when she mimics Don's authoritative style but ends up offending the client instead.

 Peggy also clashes with Art Director Stan Rizzo (Jay R. Ferguson), who antagonizes her by making crude passes at her.
 While they are spending the weekend together working in a hotel room, Peggy finally calls Stan's bluff and takes off her clothes.
 He does likewise and is alarmed that he's aroused by Peggy's body, which he has always insulted.
 Peggy is able to continue working productively, and afterward they have a more positive working relationship.

 In the season five episode "The Other Woman", Peggy saves an account by coming up with an idea on the fly for an ad set in Paris.
 Her colleagues are impressed, but Don, frustrated by the lack of progress with another client, takes it out on Peggy and humiliates her.
 Peggy meets with Freddy Rumsen, who encourages her to move on from SCDP.
 Peggy then accepts an offer from another agency, Cutler, Gleason and Chaough, to become their Copy Chief with a generous salary.
 When she gives Don her notice, he initially doesn't believe her, then offers to beat whatever salary she's been offered, but Peggy remains firm, and Don kisses her hand before she leaves.